facebook/hhvm/hphp/hack/doc/HIPs/contexts_and_coeffects.md

 statement within their code for the purpose of debugging but then forgets to remove it before committing.
-We could make the capability to log to stderr/stdout represented via the context system, such that most code utilizing it would have a hack error, rendering it uncommitable.
+We could make the capability to log to stderr/stdout represented via the context system, such that most code utilizing it would have a hack error, rendering it uncommittable.
 A debugging or development environment could conjure this capability to facilitate quick development cycle (see the previous subsection).